 If you’re monitoring your sugar intake for health reasons, learn how to read nutrition labels for Total Sugars vs. Added Sugars.
 This will help you understand what kind of sugars or artificial sweeteners you’re consuming.

 Tip #5.
 Understand Percent Daily Value (%DV)

-As you learn how to read a nutrition label, you’ll notice “% Daily Value” (%DV) on the right hand column.
+As you learn how to read a nutrition label, you’ll notice “% Daily Value” (%DV) on the right-hand column.
 The %DV is based on an average 2000 calorie diet.
 This gives you a general indication of the nutritional content of the food or beverage even if your own caloric intake is different.

 Use Nutrition Labels to Keep It Simple

-Once you learn how to read a nutrition label properly, you’ll realize that simpler is often better.
+Once you learn how to read a food label properly, you’ll realize that simpler is often better.
 For example, foods and beverages that have a short ingredients list are usually healthier.
 They’re often fresher, too.

-With Little West, what you read on the label is exactly what you get!
+With Little West, what you read on the food label is exactly what you get!
 Little West is 100% cold pressed fruits and vegetables, with zero added sugars, zero preservatives, and no artificial ingredients.
 Our juices are never watered down, either.

 Try Little West today and taste the difference!
 Find our juices at Whole Foods in California, Nevada, and Arizona, or order online.